Searchearlychristianwritings.online

 Why are the Early Christians important?

 So naturally, I wanted to find out more about the first Christians after the New Testament.
 By Early Christians I refer to professing Christians roughly until the fourth century.
 The fourth century marked a change in some respects because Christianity transformed from a persecuted religion to the official religion of the Roman Empire.
-I was very surprised to find out that a great amount of writings from that period is extant today, covering many theological questions that are still debated today, valuable spiritual insights and clear teachings on many important lifestyle issues.
+I was very surprised to find out that a great amount of writings from that period is extant, covering many theological questions that are still debated today, valuable spiritual insights and clear teachings on many important lifestyle issues.

 The Early Christian writings should not be regarded as inspired or infallible.
 However, they bear great weight in our understanding of the Bible for several reasons: